UtsavSingh29/Personalized-Study-Timetable-Generator/README.md

 Download and extract the JavaFX SDK as described above.
 Set the path to your JavaFX SDK in VS Code:
-Open File > Preferences > Settings, search for javafx.lib.path, and set it to the path where you extracted the JavaFX SDK:
+Open File > Preferences > Settings, search for javafx.lib.path, and set it to the path where you extracted the JavaFX SDK:"javafx.lib.path": "/path_to_javafx/lib"

-Copy code
-"javafx.lib.path": "/path_to_javafx/lib"

 Clone the Repository:
-Copy code
 ```
 git clone https://github.com/your-username/StudyPlanner.git
 ```
 cd StudyPlanner

-Run the Project:
+# Run the Project:

 Open the project in VS Code, and press F5 or click the Run button to start the application.